CENIA-DEV/multilingual-translator-app/README.md

 First, create a Postgresql database and store the database name and host in case of using an external service.

 Then install the dependencies.
-To do so, go to the `Backend/translatorapp_v2` folder and run `pip install -r requirements.txt`.
+To do so, go to the `Backend/translatorapp_v2` folder and run `pip install -r requirements.txt`

 Django needs a secret key for encription.
 To create one run: `python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"` and copy the output key.